 We first launched our new website on Spring Equinox with a web party throughout the whole weekend.
 It’s been a great three months with this new site.
 Since the summer solstice is just around the corner, we want to party with you again!

 Our web party starts at 12 p.m. on Friday, June 20, and ends at 12 p.m. on Monday, June 24.
 All weekend, there will be free shipping on all orders, big sales for limited times throughout the weekend, and a raffle giveaway.

 We’ll be highlighting the times and items included in the surprise sales on social media, so make sure to stay tuned to our Facebook and Twitter pages for updates!
 Keep an eye out and you can score big!

 Thank you for joining us for the grand opening of our new website, and for loyally following us online.
 This is our gift to you!

 Essential oils can be lovely—but they can also be dangerous.

-I don’t fault either mother in these cases; they were following the instructions of a respected and licensed health professionals.
+I don’t fault either mother in these cases; they were following the instructions of respected and licensed health professionals.
 But how ethical are those professionals?
-And how much does it damage the respectability of chiropractic medicine—a branch that has fought for a long time to be a serious and licensed health profession?
+And how much does this damage the respectability of chiropractic medicine—a branch that has fought for a long time to be a serious and licensed health profession?
 To sell and promote essential oils in this way is dangerous and unethical.